-Do you struggle to drag yourself out of bed in the morning, day in and day out?
-To then spend the next eight hours wishing you were anywhere else but at work?
+Do you struggle to drag yourself out of bed in the morning every day, and spend the next eight hours wishing you were anywhere else but at work?
 And do you go home, crumble up into a ball on the sofa, eating to your heart’s content, but then spend the night tossing and turning in bed?

 If you’ve answered ‘yes’ to all those questions, then you might be dealing with a little something called burnout without even realising it.